michaelrsweet/pappl/doc/pappl-body.md

 The `papplMainloop` function runs until all processing for the current sub-command is complete, returning the exit status for the program.

+### Configuration and State Files ###

+Printer applications using the main loop API use a configuration file for server options and a state file for printers and jobs.
+The files are named based on the base name of the printer application, in this case "hp-printer-app.conf" for the server options and "hp-printer-app.state" for the state file.
+Server options are loaded from the "/etc" and "/usr/local/etc" directories on regular Unix/Linux systems, "$HOME/snap/BASENAME/common" for snap-based applications, and "/Library/Application Support" on macOS.

 The Driver Callback